nasmith/capstone-spring22/_modules/mod-03.md

 : Class meeting:  mini-lecture from Yizhong on cross-task transfer learning.

 Th May 26
-: Class meeting.
+: No class meeting.
+Come to Noah's office during class meeting time if you want to discuss anything!

 T May 31
-: Class meeting.
+: No class meeting.
+Use the time to finalize your report.
 Final report (#10) is due at 11:59 pm.
 For option R, follow the instructions [here](../assets/docs/project-R-481N.pdf) and use the [latex template](../assets/templates/project-R-481N.tgz).
 For option D, follow the instructions in this [latex template](../assets/templates/project-D-481N.tgz).
 Submit as an Ed post with an externally linked or attached pdf and on Canvas. **deadline**{: .label .label-red }

 Th Jun 2
 :  **Poster session in the Allen Center atrium.**